 But often our efforts at teaching creativity have a future pay-off that we don’t get to see.
 Kids grow up and leave our schools (or our homes) and we never know the full impact that this creativity will have on their adult lives.
 So when they go on to create something really special and share it with the world, it’s worth talking about!

-My daughter’s first published book, Twenty-Two, was released today, and it’s a testament to a life lived creatively!
+My daughter’s first published book, Twenty-Two: Letters to a Young Woman Searching for Meaning, was released today in hardcover, and it’s a testament to a life lived creatively!

 Motivated by social justice, she went on to spend most of the last decade traveling the world in her work against human trafficking.
 She met fascinating people, had incredible adventures, and gained some great wisdom and insight.
 Then, almost 10 years later she finally decided to write that book she wished she’d had herself all those years ago.